awslabs/Agent-EvalKit/commands/trace.md

        - `/evalkit.trace`: [User input from $ARGUMENTS, or "Not found"]
     3. Analyze agent code for supported frameworks and existing instrumentation
     4. Add minimal tracing instrumentation to the original agent code (if needed)
-    5. Create `requirements.txt` in repository root

-5. Report completion with tracing status, instrumentation details, requirements.txt creation, and readiness for evaluation pipeline implementation (`/evalkit.code`).
+5. Report completion with tracing status, instrumentation details, and readiness for agent execution (`/evalkit.run_agent`).

 ## Technical Guidelines